memfault/interrupt/_drafts/i2c-overview.md

 ### Misconfigured Peripherals

 Next, you will want to grab a logic analyzer and probe the SDA and SCL signals.
-We're partial to Salae devices, which come with an easy to set up I2C decoder[^2].
+We're partial to Saleae devices, which come with an easy to set up I2C decoder[^2].

 Looking at a recording of those lines, you should see the SCL line pulse when